Visitor Medical Insurance

 • lymphogranuloma (STD, chlamydia)

 Most communicable diseases are easily treatable.
 If the medical tests are positive for a communicable disease, the doctor will recommend a course of treatment.
 Some medical conditions are not easily treatable.
-However, you may still receive immigration benefit by filing a waiver application.
+However, you may still receive an immigration benefit by filing a waiver application.

-• lack of required vaccinations (for immigrant visa applicants only);
+• Lack of required vaccinations (for immigrant visa applicants only);

-Not all physical or mental disorders are considered "medical grounds of ineligibility".
-The civil surgeon or panel physician must determine that there is no harmful behavior, that is likely to recur, associated with the disorder in question.
+Not all physical or mental disorders are considered “medical grounds of ineligibility”.
+The civil surgeon or panel physician must determine that there is no harmful behavior that is likely to recur associated with the disorder in question.

-• drug abuse/drug addiction.
+• Drug abuse/drug addiction

-Using the CDC guidelines, Civil Surgeons and Panel Physicians review the applicant’s medical history during the medical exam and ask questions considered necessary to determine whether or not there is any current or past use of any drugs or other psychoactive substances (other than strictly experimental).
+Using the CDC guidelines, civil surgeons and panel physicians review the applicant’s medical history during the medical exam and ask questions considered necessary to determine whether or not there is any current or past use of any drugs or other psychoactive substances (other than strictly experimental).
 Applicants may also be required to undergo additional testing for substance abuse.

 There is no waiver available for this condition for most adjustment of status applicants.

-Discovering health problem during the medical exam:
+Discovering a health problem during the medical exam:

 If you have a chronic medical problem that concerns you whether you pass the exam, it is advisable to obtain copies of your medical records and bring them to your medical exam.
 Additionally, obtain a letter signed by your doctor, attesting the stability of your medical problem, and that you were being successfully treated.